mohit2708/PHP/InterviewQuestions.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 What is Destructor ?
 __Ans.__ A Destructor is special functions which are automatically called when an object is destroyed.

+Tip: As constructors and destructors helps reducing the amount of code, they are very useful!

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 How we can retrive the data in the result set of the mysql using Php ?